s15-coder/akaunt_app/README.md

 # Akaunt App

-A mobile application when you can search the exchange rate of USD to COP in different periods of time.
+A mobile application where you can search the exchange rate of USD to COP in different periods of time.

 ## Getting Started